ntqThuong/KLTN/README.md

-What is the eProject.Onion Project?
+CoffeeShop Website — Graduation Thesis?
 =====================
-The eProject.Onion Project is a open-source project written in .NET Core

-The goal of this project is implement the most common used technologies and share with the technical community the best way to develop great applications with .NET
+CoffeeShop Website is a web-based application developed as part of the Graduation Thesis for the Bachelor’s degree in Information Technology.
+The purpose of this project is to design and implement an online platform for selling coffee products, offering users a modern shopping experience and providing administrators with tools for managing products, orders, and customer
 ## How to use:
 - You will need the latest Visual Studio 2022, the latest .NET Core SDK and SQL Server 2019.
 - The latest SDK and tools can be downloaded from https://dot.net/core.